mmcmanus1/mmcmanus1.github.io/index.md

 Previously, I was a Quantitative Researcher at **Two Sigma**, developing factor-neutral cross-sectional alphas, designing feature/learner-level decorrelation, and running leakage-safe walk-forward tests (OOS rank IC/IR).

-Before that I earned my M.Eng. and B.S. in Computer Science at **MIT** (GPA: 5.0/5.0).
+Before that I earned my M.Eng. and B.S. in Computer Science at **MIT** (M.Eng GPA: 5.0/5.0).
 Where I wroked with Alan Edelman at the Julia Lab and Una May O'Reilly at the ALFA lab.

+Outside of work, I love poker; my interest in RL started with MIT Pokerbots, where I served as President.

 ## Research Interests